peteclark-ft/upp-cli/README.md

 upp-cli health -l
 ```

-Acknowledge a healthcheck on dynpub.
+Acknowledge a healthcheck.
+(In this case acknowledge all system-healthchecks on all prod environments).

 ```
 upp-cli ack ^prod.* system-healthcheck-.* -m "Not able to upgrade CoreOS PDC"
 ```

-Remove an acknowledgement from dynpub.
+Remove an acknowledgement.

 ```
 upp-cli ack ^prod.* system-healthcheck-.* -d